Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * e) Schema on read
 * **f) Normalized data (V)**

-68 Which two activities can be performed entirely by using the Microsoft Power Bl service without relaying on Power BI desktop?
+68 Which two activities can be performed entirely by using the Microsoft Power Bl service **without relaying on Power BI desktop**?

 * **a） A report and dashboard creation （v)**
 * b) Report sharing and distribution